 - The speed or velocity is how fast the blade is travelling while cutting.
-On your KNK, it ranges from 25 mm/sec to 600 mm/sec. - With the cutter in Online mode, press the top and bottom + or + buttons to increase or decrease the cutting speed, respectively. - For small and/or intricate designs, slower speeds are better.
+On the Maxx Air, it ranges from 50 mm/sec to 800 mm/sec.
+There are 10 settings between 1 and 10.
+Then the speed increases in increments of 5 between 10 and 800. - With the cutter in Online mode, press the top and bottom + or + buttons to increase or decrease the cutting Velocity (v), respectively.
+The speed can also be set within the Cut Project With window.
+Check the box next to Set Force and Speed and scroll to the desired setting.
+If necessary, use the up/down arrow keys on your keyboard to fine-tune the setting. - For small and/or intricate designs, slower speeds are better.
 For large or simple designs, much faster speeds should work fine.
 A slow speed is 50 or 100.
-A fast speed is around 300.
-A speed of 600 is extremely fast but useful when using a marker or pen, or when engraving.
+A fast speed is around 400.
+A speed over 600 is extremely fast but useful when using a marker or pen, or when engraving. - There is also an "Up Speed" (US) found by pressing the Menu button one time.
+This is the speed when the blade is in the up position, moving from one location to another to begin cutting.
+Sometimes it makes sense to keep this speed at ~200 mm/sec, such as during a print and cut (PNC).
+Refer to Section 1.05 for instructions on reducing the US from default to 200.